List of Parasyte characters: Humans

 The ringleader of a Parasite conspiracy to conquer humanity and the main antagonist of the latter half of the series.
-In order to realize his vision of culling the human race for the planet's well-being, he lends his resources and political acumen to unite the Parasites and transform the chaotic "Mincemeat Murders" into a streamlined process of mass slaughter.
-Aside from his professed environmentalism and his deep-rooted hatred of humanity, nothing is revealed about his character or background.
+In order to realize his vision of culling the human race for the planet's well-being, he lends his resources and political acumen to unite the Parasites and transform the chaotic "Mincemeat Murders" into a systematic process of mass slaughter.
+Aside from his professed environmentalism and deep-rooted hatred of the human race, nothing is revealed about his character or background.

-Mid-way through the series, Hirokawa is elected mayor of East Fukuyama City, a municipality near Shinichi's hometown.
-Subsequently, he uses his authority to set up safehouses where the Parasites can kill and eat humans with impunity.
-After Shinichi and Migi disrupt the operation of one of these facilities, Hirokawa targets them for elimination.
-Eventually, he and most of the Parasites comprising his organization are killed by a police task force once their plans are uncovered by the authorities.
+Mid-way through the series, Hirokawa is revealed to be working with the Parasites to overthrow human civilization.
+Towards this end, he and Reiko Tamura oversee the creation of an überparasite called "Goto" who has complete control over four additional parasites within his host body.
+He also successfully runs for mayor of East Fukuyama City, a municipality near Shinichi's hometown, and thereafter uses his power to set up safehouses where the Parasites can devour humans with impunity.
+After Shinichi and Migi disrupt the operation of one of these facilities, Hirokawa tasks Goto, his chief enforcer, with their elimination.
+Ultimately, he and most of the Parasites comprising his organization are killed by a police task force once their plans are uncovered by the authorities.
+Even in the aftermath of Hirokawa's demise, Goto commits himself to seeing through his late boss's order to kill Shinichi and Migi for his own closure.